Yari-Carelli/Hangman/README.md

 Line 152 of the run.py file defines the **get_word** function.
 This function randomly chooses a secret word from the list in **word_list** in the words.py file.

 #### **Displaying the board and the secret word with blanks to the player**
 Next, I need a function to rpint the hangman board on the screen.
 It should also display how many letters the player has correctly (and incorrectly) guessed.
 The **play(word)** function (line 164 of the run.py file) displays the board and the missed letters, and crrates the string of the secret word with all of the not-yet-guessed letters as blanks.
 I can use the underscore character (_) for this.
 First, I create a string with nothing but one underscore for eache letter in the secret word.
 Line 170 of the run.py file defines the **word_completion** variable full of underscores using string replication.
-Remember that the * operator can be used on a string and an integer, so, for example, the expression "_" * 4 evaluates to "____".
 This will ensure the 'word_completion' has the same number of underscores as 'word' has letters.

 #### **Getting the player's guess**
 Line 200 of the run.py file: because Python is case-sensitive, I need to make sure the player's guess is an uppercase letter (or a word in uppercase letters) so I can check it against the secret word.
 That is where the **upper()** method comes in.
 Now, even if the player enters a lowercase letter as a guess, the play(word) function returns an uppercase letter.